Sharan Strange: Life

 She grew up in Orangeburg, South Carolina.
 She was educated at Harvard College, and received an MFA in Poetry from Sarah Lawrence College.

 She served as a contributing and advisory editor of Callaloo, and co-founder of the Dark Room Collective (1988-1998) and co-curator of the Dark Room Reading Series.
 The Dark Room Collective had a mission of forming a community of new African-American writers.
 Strange has said: "It was the sustaining practice of writing in community just as much as the activism of building a community-based reading series for writers of color that kept us engaged in collectivity."

-Strange has been a writer-in-residence at Fisk University, Spelman College, Wheaton College, the University of North Carolina-Wilmington, the University of California at Davis, California Institute of the Arts, and Georgia Institute of Technology.
+Strange has been a writer-in-residence at Fisk University, Spelman College, Wheaton College, the University of North Carolina-Wilmington, the University of California, Davis, California Institute of the Arts, and Georgia Institute of Technology.
 She currently teaches writing at Spelman College.

 Her work has appeared in journals such as Callaloo, The American Poetry Review, Painted Bride Quarterly, Beltway Poetry Quarterly, Agenda, AGNI, Mosaic, and L-I-N-K-E-D, and in numerous anthologies.